isabella232/docs.devo.ps/source/manual/tasks.md

                 type: proxy
                 to: http://localhost:3000

     *As for the scripts, we use the `devops` keyword.
-Services documentations dislpay a "Tasks" section if they have commands.
+Services documentations list the devops commands available for each service.
 See for example [Nginx list of commands](/services/nginx#tasks).*

-*Commands are run as the `devops` user on targeted nodes.
-You can however switch users by using the `sudo` command in scripts or inline commands.*
+Commands are run as the `devops` user on targeted nodes.
+You can however switch users by using the `sudo` command in scripts or inline commands.

 ## Triggers